-Switch up the mowing pattern so that you don’t create divots in your lawn or teach your grass blades to grow in one direction.
+Switch up the mowing pattern so that you don’t create ruts in your lawn or train your grass blades to grow in one direction.
 Be sure to maintain your most valuable grass care tool - your lawnmower.
 In the middle of the growing season, your mower will probably need an oil change, and the blades sharpened.
 Dull mower blades tear the blades of your grass and cause the tips to brown and lose moisture quickly.

 A seemingly counterintuitive lawn care tip is to let the grass clippings lie, as opposed to bagging them as you mow.
-If you’re mowing frequently enough, grass clippings will be short and break down quickly.
+If you are mowing frequently enough, grass clippings will be short and break down quickly.
 Short grass clippings will not contribute to a thick layer of thatch and will help to feed your grass.

 Bare patches in a lawn are arguably the biggest scourge on an otherwise beautiful lawn.
 You can look the other way for a few dandelions, but those bare spots just draw the eye right to them.
 Luckily, you can correct bare spots anytime, but the best time is in spring, and right after fertilizing.
 Start by scoring the ground to remove dead grass and loosen the soil.
 Lay new grass seed and keep moist for about two weeks.
 In the hot summer months, you might need to water your new grass seed multiple times.
 Avoid mowing your new grass until it is about three inches tall, and when you do mow, take only the top ⅓ off.

-Always water your lawn deeply, about one to two inches of water per week, and less frequently as opposed to light waterings every day.
-Of course, the exception is when you are taking other grass care measures like overseeding or correcting bare spots.
+Always water your lawn deeply, about one to two inches of water per week, and less frequently as opposed to light watering every day.
+Of course, the exception is when you are taking other grass care measures like over-seeding or correcting bare spots.
 Water early in the morning, so your lawn has the entire day to dry out.
 Take rainfall into consideration.
 More rain means less irrigation, and less rain means more grass care and watering.

 Not to be confused with fertilizer, compost is an important step to go the extra mile for your grass care.
 Spreading compost over a lawn will help it grow greener and stronger, and fight off annoying weeds.
-Using decomposing organic matter, or compost, increases the helpful microorganisms that make your grass care so much easier.
+Using decomposing organic matter, or compost increases the helpful microorganisms that make your grass care so much easier.